Kotlin/kotlinx-atomicfu/README.md

 Only single-threaded code (JS-style) is currently supported.

-Kotlin/Native supports only Gradle version 4.7 or later and you should use `kotlin-platform-native` plugin like this.
+Kotlin/Native supports only Gradle version 4.7 or later and you should use `kotlin-platform-native` plugin.

 First of all, you'll need to enable Gradle metadata in your `settings.gradle` file: